dgonzalb/BambooPaymentDoc/content/en/docs/Getting-Started/Payment-methods.md

 linkTitle: "Payment methods"
 date: 2023-03-02T11:40:29-05:00
 Description: >
-  Rely on our payment methods according to your country and needs.
+  Rely on our payment methods according to your country & needs.
 weight: 30
 ---